youurayy/ws-rpc/README.md

 	// Note:
 	// you can hook your listener actions on every client separately, but if you
 	// have the same handler for every client, you should consider doing it the way
-	// below, as with large number of clients, that will save you a lot of resources.
+	// below*, as with large number of clients, that will save you a lot of resources.

 	// handle message from a client without a callback client.on('some message', function(args) {